microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ![](../orig_media/Demo.1.DurableID.ExtendEventName.png){width="5.5in"
 height="4.406029090113736in"}

-Let\'s utilize our durable identifier by creating a separate event name column.
+Let's utilize our durable identifier by creating a separate event name column.
 Costs may rise due to the custom dimensions column.

 To reduce costs, consider dropping the message column and extracting the